pikatchu/closedsource/book/0017-china_town.md

 Elias smirked.
 “Not just any noodles.
 Chinatown.”

-A second later, Leo’s phone buzzed.
+A second later, Leo's phone buzzed.
 A message from Elias—an address.

 Leo frowned, looking at the location.
 “Alright… when are we leaving?”